 However, you will repeat it a few times during your tour.

 You can also swim with whale sharks from Cancun, Holbox, and Isla Mujeres in the Mexican state of Quintana Roo, where there are many tours available.

 Just in a different season.
 In fact, while whale watching on the Pacific coast is only possible in the winter months, on the Southeast Mexican coast, whale season is from June through September.

 Whale watching in Loreto

 The charming Pueblo Magico (Magic Town) of Loreto deserves more attention than it actually receives, for the abundance of marine life in its bay, its cultural heritage, and the wealth of things to do in its surroundings.

 So much so that I wrote a post on the 11 amazing things to do in Loreto so that you can’t miss it.

-Not many know that Loreto bay is both a protected marine park since and a UNESCO natural heritage site for its unique underwater richness.
-It is home in fact of 891 fish species, including 90 endemic fishes and 695 vascular plant species, more than in any marine and insular property on the World Heritage List (source Ocean Foundation)
+Not many know that Loreto bay is both a protected marine park and a UNESCO natural heritage site for its unique underwater richness.
+It is home in fact to 891 fish species, including 90 endemic fishes and 695 vascular plant species, more than in any marine and insular property on the World Heritage List (source Ocean Foundation)

 Loreto bay is also one of the few water territories where the blue whales hang out at an easy reach for the human eye.
 Blue whales are the largest animal seen on earth and they usually live in the open waters where it is unlikely to spot them.